Asphere-xyz/bas-template-bsc/bridge/04_add_chain_tokens.md

 ### Add pegbridge token

-In this example we assume you want to bridge an original token on BAS to a pegged token on BSC.
+In this example, we assume you want to bridge an original token on BAS to a pegged token on BSC.

 1. Deploy pegged token from `sgn-v2-contracts`: